torryatco/Basilica/readme.md

 }
 ```

-And use a background color and box-shadow to color the aside:
+Use a background color and box-shadow to color the aside:

 ```css
 @media (min-width: 640px) {